The foundation underneath recovery

 Maybe this is just how it is.
 Maybe there is no point.
 Maybe I should stop all of this and try to live normally.

 This voice is not weakness.
 It is exhaustion.
 It is a completely natural response to months of effort with uncertain results.
-But if you listen to it — if you abandon the protocol, give up tracking your symptoms, stop reading and learning — you lose the one thing that was actually building toward something.
+But if you listen to it — if you abandon the protocol, give up tracking, stop reading and learning — you lose the one thing that was actually building toward something.
 Momentum.

 Recovery from tick-borne illness is rarely linear.
 There are good weeks and terrible ones.
 The terrible ones do not erase the progress.
 They are part of it.